The Ultimate Guide To The Best Credit Cards Of 2014

 For those who can’t get access to a credit card, a good prepaid card or a debit card can be a very solid option.
 The ACE Elite Visa® Prepaid Debit Card fits the bill.
 The card does not require holders to have a minimum balance, and it also has no confusing hidden fees that often trap those with little access to credit.
 Though it is easy to obtain, it does not come with the bells and whistles that card holders have become accustomed to.
 There is no rewards program and you won’t earn any bonus points for making purchases.
 Learn more about The ACE Elite Visa® Prepaid Debit Card or click here to view all prepaid/debit cards sorted by our editor’s opinion.

-Making its second appearance on this list, The Chase Sapphire Preferred® is an EMV compatible card, making it more secure than a regular magnetic stripe card.
+Top EMV Compatible Card: Chase Sapphire Preferred®Chase Sapphire Preferred® Card is an EMV compatible card, making it more secure than a regular magnetic stripe card.
 And you can rest assured that this card is going to be accepted everywhere you go.
-The Chase Sapphire Preferred® card will allow you to earn 40,000 in bonus points after spending $4,000 in the first three months of card ownership.
+The Chase Sapphire Preferred® card will allow you to earn 60,000 in bonus points after spending $4,000 in the first three months of card ownership.
 You’ll also get a 1:1 point transfer with participating frequent travel programs, which is attractive for those traveling often.
-Learn more about The Chase Sapphire Preferred® card or click here to view all EMV compatible cards sorted by our editor’s opinion.
+Learn more about The Chase Sapphire Preferred® Card or click here to view all EMV compatible cards sorted by our editor’s opinion.

 For consumers living in, traveling to, and making purchases in Canada, or for those who would just prefer a Canadian card, the top card available is the Alaska Airlines MasterCard®.
 With the Alaska Airlines MasterCard®, you’ll be able to earn a variety of perks based on making purchases with Alaska Airlines.
 Once you get approved for the card, you’ll get 25,000 bonus miles.
 Every year you own the card, you’ll get a coach companion fare, which gives you access to lower rates.
 The rewards program gives you three miles for every $1 spent on Alaska Airlines tickets and other purchases at Alaska Airlines, such as vacation packages or cargo purchases.
 Other eligible purchases give you one mile for each $1 spent.
 The card comes with significant drawbacks however—there is a $75 annual fee, no introductory rate, and the APR is a very high 18.99%.
 Learn more about the Alaska Airlines MasterCard® or click here to view all Canadian cards sorted by our editor’s opinion.